-Emergency Dentistry In London
+Emergency Dentistry in London

 What action should be taken in a dental emergency?

-Immediately after sustaining serious dental damage, it is vital to take the necessary steps in order to stabilise the injury before it has chance to worsen.
+Immediately after sustaining serious dental damage.
+It is vital to take the necessary steps in order to stabilise the injury before it has a chance to worsen.
 Depending on the type of accident, patients are advised to think fast and contact an emergency dentist as soon as possible in order to receive the best advice.
 Simple actions such as wedging sugar-free chewing gum into a cavity after losing a filling, or placing a lost tooth in a glass of milk could be advised until a dental professional is able to examine the affected area.
 In addition, practitioners are able to recommend suitable painkillers that could prevent unnecessary pain or discomfort.
 It is likely that each patient’s local dentist will have the resources and staffing arrangements to accommodate their needs following an injury.
 This could be the difference between finding a possible solution and causing significant damage to the teeth and overall oral health.

 Alternatively, dental practices may have an emergency out-of-hours hotline that can be contacted during the night if a patient has been in an accident and requires urgent treatment.
 Using this service, individuals will be able to follow useful steps to ensure treatment is possible.
 Patients should not attempt to treat a problem themselves and should seek the assistance of a professional as soon as possible.
 DIY procedures can be extremely painful and, in many cases, make the issue worse and more difficult to correct.